tabner0320/Calculate-and-Print-Student-Grades/README.md

 Calculate-and-Print-Student-Grades per the grading system/ standard

-THis project is a C# console application that calculates the total sum of assignment scores for a group of students and displays the results.
+This project is a C# console application that calculates the total sum of assignment scores for a group of students and displays the results.

  Features
  Calculates total scores for multiple students (Sophia, Nicolas, Zahirah, and Jeong).